 Robert C. Lewis, FACI, is the Technical Marketing Manager – Silica Fume, at Ferroglobe, PLC, which is headquartered in Madrid, Spain.
 He began his career as a field technician in 1978 for Tarmac Topmix in the UK.
 In his first year, he gained three qualifications with the Institute of Concrete Technology (ICT): Concrete Practice, Concrete Technology, and General Principles.
 Within 6 years, he progressed to running the regional laboratory and was the assistant to the two area technical managers for the south of England.

 Lewis moved to Elkem Materials in 1986 to provide technical support to the international market.
-During his 32 years at Elkem, he was involved in many varied projects worldwide—ranging from bridges to tunnels, skyscrapers to nuclear power plants, chemical factories to warehouse floors, and underwater placement—where high-performance silica fume concrete was used.
+During his 32 years at Elkem, he involved himself in many varied projects worldwide—ranging from bridges to tunnels, skyscrapers to nuclear power plants, chemical factories to warehouse floors, and underwater placement—where the projects used high-performance silica fume concrete.
 He joined Ferroglobe in 2018 as Technical Marketing Manager – Silica Fume, working with the sales teams across the world.

 Over the last 40 years, Lewis has written or co-authored numerous papers on silica fume and its use in concrete, most significantly for the ICT Advanced Concrete Technology Diploma course and the fourth and fifth editions of F.M.
 Lea’s The Chemistry of Cement and Concrete.
 He is a well-known speaker at seminars and conferences, presenting and passing on his knowledge of silica fume concrete technology.
 He is the UK expert to the CEN (European Standards) committee for silica fume, contributing to the development of the European Standard EN 13263, Silica Fume for Concrete.

 More about Lewis